-Listeners should keep in mind then that this is not one of the many retro exercises in NES-style chiptune.
+Despite the album title, this is not one of the many retro exercises in NES-style chiptunes.
 Instead, composer poisoncut’s work here makes full use of contemporary sounds and production techniques.
-At the same time, he subtly alludes to the music of the games that inspired 8-Bit Rally.
-In a way, poisoncut is in a favourable situation.
+At the same time, he subtly alludes to the music of the games that inspired 8-Bit Rally – the Lotus and Top Gear franchises.
+In a way, poisoncut is in a fortunate situation.
 The Lotus and Top Gear soundtracks never really developed an unmistakable signature sound, despite some recurring stylistic features.
-This means that poisoncut doesn’t need to mimic particular musical gestures and is free to work in his own style of melodic, high-octane electronic music – which is enough to maintain consistency with 8-Bit Rally’s musical inspirations.
-It is somewhat telling that bonus track “Cockpit View (8-Bit Rally Version)” – the album’s most consciously retro-styled cue – is also its least interesting (if still worthwhile) creation.
+This means that poisoncut doesn’t need to mimic particular musical gestures.
+Instead he is free to work within his own style of melodic, high-octane electronic music.
+And in the end, that is enough to maintain consistency with 8-Bit Rally’s musical inspirations.

-Most obviously, the 8-Bit Rally soundtrack differs from the Lotus and Top Gear scores in its melody-driven nature.
-One listen to opening track “Renegade Racer” confirms that poisoncut is much readier to hit listeners hard and fast with catchy melody hooks than Barry Leitch and Patrick Phelan were.
-Combine this tendency with heavier beats and 8-Bit Rally’s music is deliciously in-your-face and fuss-free. poisoncut’s melodic chops are evident throughout the album, as he serves up both memorable hooks and more long-winded melodies alike.
+The 8-Bit Rally soundtrack differs most obviously from the Lotus and Top Gear scores in its melody-driven nature.
+One listen to opening track “Renegade Racer” confirms that poisoncut is much readier than Barry Leitch and Patrick Phelan to hit listeners hard and fast with catchy melodies.
+Combine this tendency with heavier beats and 8-Bit Rally’s music is deliciously in-your-face and fuss-free. poisoncut’s melodic chops are evident throughout the album, as he serves up both memorable hooks and more long-winded melodies.
 The latter are also introduced on “Renegade Racer”, as a measured synth melody powerfully unfolds on top of pumping beats.
 It’s a perfectly judged combination of contrasts.
-Insistent, beefy beats deliver the necessary speed rush, while the determined, controlled melodies tell players that they are still in control of the frantic racing action around them, ready to capture first place.
+Insistent, beefy beats deliver the necessary speed rush, while the determined melodies tell players that they are still in control of the frantic racing action around them, ready to capture first place.

 It’s a strategy that poisoncut deploys throughout the album to predictable but always great effect.
 Just take second track “Midnight Diversion”.
 The Lotus and Top Gear franchises have always excelled at this sort of nocturnal racing music – take Lotus Turbo Challenge 2’s “Night” or “Las Vegas” from Top Gear, maybe the franchise’s defining moment.
 What poisoncut delivers is just as fantastic, his chrome-polished, sleek melody an irresistible stadium filler ready for 1980s chart action.
-His pop acumen manifests itself also in the self-assured way in which he presents his melodies.
-Always given enough room to breath and make their mark through repetition, they never outstay their welcome either, each track moving seamlessly onwards.
-It’s never a monotonous rush either, as cues rise and fall in intensity with pinpoint precision and to maximum effect.
+The self-assured way in which poisoncut presents his melodies cements his pop credentials.
+Always given enough room to breathe and to make their mark through repetition, these melodies never outstay their welcome either, each track moving seamlessly onwards.
+And it’s never a monotonous rush, as cues rise and fall in intensity with pinpoint precision and to maximum effect.

 The 8-Bit Rally soundtrack knows how to pace itself and so “Space Drive”’s levity segues into “Phantom of the Road”’s grimy bass beats.
 Fuzzy around the edges and disappearing in the haze, the track’s rhythmic foundation adds to the music’s eerie mood.
-A nagging synth pulse attacks an expectedly thin, lonely lead – and then, the album’s most melancholic melody turns the self-confidence of previously heard melody lines inwards, but still maintains their head-nodding, catchy progression.
-It’s moments like this that showcase poisoncut’s ability to manipulate moods while still keeping the overall product musically coherent.
+A nagging synth pulse attacks an expectedly thin, lonely lead – and then, the album’s most melancholic melody turns the self-confidence of previous tracks inwards, but still maintains their head-nodding, catchy progression.
+It’s moments like these that showcase poisoncut’s ability to manipulate moods while keeping the album as a whole musically coherent.

 It’s for the end of the 8-Bit Rally soundtrack that poisoncut reserves his most creative concoction.
 “Miles of Funk” is a fascinating track, both retro-inspired and futuristic in its take on funk music.
-Opening with a down-and-dirty, strutting bounce, “Miles of Funk” heads to the party after the race with some wild, temperamental chiptune soli.
+Opening with a down-and-dirty, strutting bounce, “Miles of Funk” heads to the after-race party with some wild, temperamental chiptune soli.
 At the same time, its confidently grooving rhythms and more traditional melodic material anchor it in funk’s classic, effortless cool.
 Not to mention that “Miles of Funk” is just as supremely danceable as the rest of the album.
-It’s the perfect close to an album that builds on past musical eras rather than trying to mimic them.
+It’s the perfect close to an album that builds on past musical styles rather than simply trying to mimic them.